UNICEF-Ventures/Anomaly-Detection-of-Cash-Transfer/README.md

 - KMeans or HDBSCAN groups beneficiaries (or descriptions) by behavior, and geographic/time comparisons highlight when an entire group diverges unexpectedly.

 #### 🔹 Fuzzy-Matching Consistency Checks
-- For identity integrity, we apply normalized-string and exact-match checks on names, ID numbers, and phone numbers—with the rapid fuzzy ratio or unique function.
+- For identity integrity, we apply normalized-string and exact-match checks on names, ID numbers, and phone numbers with the rapid fuzzy ratio or unique function.

 #### 🔹 Semantic Embedding & Clustering
 - Arabic payment descriptions are embedded via a multilingual transformer and clustered; we then compute cluster mean/std on amounts and flag any description whose z-score or embedding outlier status exceeds the threshold.